christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 conclusion was to stress how fallible this process is."
 The idea has been carried forward in more recent work, including @spencer2004phylogenetics,
 @baret2006testing, @roos2009evaluating.

+# Other Work

+This essay is a draft-in-progress and what follows is a mostly unstructured dump of readings, many of which I haven't gotten to you.

 A trove of interesting papers can be found in @van2004studies.
 These include, but are not limited to @howe2004parallels, @mink2004problems,